 Take the following steps to do a reverse crunch:

 - Lie down on your back with a 90-degree angle in both your hips and knees.
 Your arms start resting on the ground at 90 degrees out from your shoulders or just next to you for stability.

-- Slowly move your knees towards your chest while keeping your hips and knees in a 90-degree angle.
+- Slowly move your knees toward your chest while keeping your hips and knees at 90-degree angles.
 To do this your hips and lower back will come off the ground.
 Stop right before the middle of your back would come off the ground too.

 - Lower your lower back, hips, and legs back into starting position in a controlled motion.

-The reverse crunch variation where you go in a straight line with your knees can be a good plank alternative for only focusing on your abs and less on your obliques.
+The reverse crunch variation where you go in a straight line with your knees can be a good plank alternative for targeting the lower part of your abs in a dynamic way.